 You, the applicant will be responsible for providing the admissions committee with a copy of your current resume (uploaded to the online application).
 Resume templates, guidelines and expectations for this resume are provided here.
 It is strongly suggested that the applicant read and follow the committee’s expectations for resume development.

-The applicant will be asked to submit an essay (500 word maximum) discussing their motivation for pursuing a Wisconsin BBA degree.
+The applicant will be asked to submit an essay (500 word maximum) answering a specific prompt posted to the on-line application.
 Submitting this essay will consist of copying and pasting from a word document to a text box in the on-line application.
 Therefore, applicants are strongly encouraged to start working on this essay early in the application process and have it reviewed for errors or edits.
 Wisconsin BBA staff and faculty are not able to review the essay(s).
 The second essay is optional with a 250 word max.
 The purpose of this optional essay is to provide the committee with extenuating circumstances the committee may not be aware of from the application.
 This optional essay is NOT intended for personal pleas of admission.

 Once admitted to the Wisconsin School of Business as majors, students continue on to complete business preparatory, core, major, and breadth requirements—as well as completing remaining liberal studies coursework.
 Transfer students follow business school requirements according to the term in which they begin.